 Q: Do you have any pet peeves?

 A: Giving companies tax breaks, usually in the name of “creating jobs”.
 I think giving tax breaks to large companies to locate factories in a particular place is one of the stupidest things that governments do.
 It doesn’t create jobs, it just shuffles them from one place to another, and it is one of the major reasons our government at all levels is going bankrupt.
+It destroys the infrastructure that is required to create new jobs, and it doesn’t help small businesses, which is where jobs are mainly created.
 I think it should be unconstitutional.